sourabhdesai/notedrop_backend/README.md

 ###### Request

 - **PUT**
-- `/user/addnote`
+- `/user/update`
 - Key Value Pairs
+	- `newfriends` : Comma Seperated List of User IDs that this User wants to add to their friends list
-	- `userID` : Database ID for User that you want to update
+	- `removefriends` : Comma seperated List of User IDs that this User wants to remove from their friends list
-	- `noteID` : Database ID for Note that you want to add to User's notes array
+	- `newnotes` : Comma seperated list of Note IDs that this user wants to add to their notes list
+	- `removenotes` : Comma seperated list of Note IDs that this user wants to remove from their notes list

 ###### Response